rebeccabilbro/titanic/README.md

 ## STEP ONE: EXPLORATORY ANALYSIS
 Start by cloning this repository.

-Anaconda users: you should have everything you need.
+__Anaconda users__: you should have everything you need, but _if_ you find you are missing anything, type this into the command line:

+    conda install -c https://conda.anaconda.org/blaze <package>

-Others: make sure the required libraries are installed by using:
+__Others__: make sure the required libraries are installed by using:

     pip install -r requirements.txt

-Then look inside the data folder and open 'train.csv' to check out the dataset we'll be exploring today.
+Then look inside the data folder and open ```train.csv``` to check out the dataset we'll be exploring today.

-To start the lab, open up the iPython Notebook file: 'titanic.ipynb'
+To start the lab, open up the iPython Notebook file: ```titanic.ipynb```.

 ### Things to think about